DOCTORAL PSYCHOLOGY INTERNSHIP

 - Applicants must be enrolled and in good standing in a doctoral program in counseling, clinical or school psychology.

-- Applicants must have completed at 400 AAPI Intervention and 0 Assessment Hours.
+- Applicants must have completed at 400 AAPI Intervention, 200 hours indirect hours and 0 Assessment Hours.

 - Applicants must have completed at least 600 AAPI Grand Total Practicum Hours.